dart-lang/language/working/packaged-libraries/feature-specification.md

 disallowing parts behind a new language version.
-When users upgrade to the latest version, they can copy the contents of all of their part files into the main library file, or convert the part files into libraries that are private-imported by the main library.
+When users upgrade to the latest version, they can copy the contents of all of their part files into the main library file, or convert the part files into libraries that are private-imported by the main library or vice versa if the part accesses private names from the main library.

 We will want to migrate packages that code generate parts to support generating libraries with private imports before this feature rolls out widely.